Rick Barry: San Francisco Warriors (1965–1967)

-Along with All-Star center Nate Thurmond, Barry carried the Warriors to the 1967 NBA Finals, which they lost to the Philadelphia 76ers in six games.
-Despite an injured left knee that required cortisone shots on game days, Barry averaged 40.8 points per game in the series, an NBA Finals record that stood for three decades.
-"The guy was so good that we had to have three different guys guard him at different times," Chamberlain said. "'Cause he would run them all ragged."
+In the NBA Finals, the Warriors gave the heavily-favored Philadelphia 76ers all they could handle in a competitive six-game series, something that the defending league champions Boston Celtics failed to do in the Eastern Division finals.
+Barry averaged 40.8 points per game in the series, an NBA Finals record that stood for nearly three decades, all while playing on a balky left knee that required a Corbocaine injection prior to tip-off, which forced him to miss all or part of the pre-game warm-ups.
+"The guy was so good that we had to have three different guys guard him at different times," Wilt Chamberlain said. "'Cause he would run them all ragged."